SEVEN STEPS TO A SAFER WORKPLACE

 1

 If you think of your business as a safe place, think again.
-Security experts recommend taking these precautions:
+Security experts recommend taking these precautions.
+For a short guide on common threats, see Business Safety and Security Risks.

 1. Parking Lot Security/Lighting.
 Because crime flourishes in the dark, implement a "buddy system" to ferry workers to and from cars.
 Limit parking lot access and keep the lots — and your entire facility, inside and out — well lit during non-business hours.
 Entrance Area Safety.
 Keep a receptionist on duty at all times.
 Provide a registration system for visitors (even if they're dressed as service personnel).
 Have locks on doors and windows.
 Use badge or other photo ID systems, with frequent checks of entry codes.
 Never let employees prop open an outside door with a chair so it doesn't lock behind them during a break.